chizhaoyang/chizhaoyang.github.io/_pages/research.md

 Cooperative Navigation using Inter-Vehicle Ranging and Magnetic Measurements
 ===
-The objective of this research project is to enable groups of networked vehicles to perform robust relative and global navigation with global magnetic measurements.
+The objective of this research project is to enable groups of networked vehicles to perform robust relative and global navigation using inter-vehicle ranging and magnetic measurements.

 The project contains three subprojects: